vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ## Auto Increment

 Tables in sharded keyspaces should not be defined using the `auto_increment` column attribute, as the values generated will not be unique across shards.
-Instead, [Vitess Sequences](../../features/vitess-sequences) are provided as an alternative, which have very close semantics to `auto_increment`.
+It is recommended to use [Vitess Sequences](../../features/vitess-sequences) instead.
+The semantics are very similar to `auto_increment` and the differences are documented.

 ## Character Set and Collation